PBS cuts 15% of jobs in wake of federal funding cut

 NPR's CEO, Katherine Maher, has said she will reduce the network's budget by $8 million to offer savings to public stations most affected by the cuts.
 It is unlikely that that represents the full financial effect of the policy shift for the radio network.

+In an appearance on the CBS Late Show, Maher told host Stephen Colbert that an estimated 70 to 80 of NPR's 246 member stations could have to shut down.

-NPR receives 1 to 2 percent of its annual funds from the CPB, which announced it will shut its doors at the end of this month.
-Public radio stations, on average, typically receive about 10 percent of their revenues from the CPB, and pay NPR for the right to broadcast its programs.
+NPR receives 1-2% of its annual funds from the CPB, which announced it will shut its doors at the end of this month.
+Public radio stations, on average, typically receive about 10% of their revenues from the CPB, and pay NPR for the right to broadcast its programs.

 For some stations, particularly those serving rural and Native American audiences, the reliance on the federal largesse has been far greater.